mkong0216/leaflet-shades/README.md

 # Events

-Leaflet Shades listens to events fired by Leaflet.Editable and Leaflet.
+Leaflet Shades listens to events fired by Leaflet.Editable (http://leaflet.github.io/Leaflet.Editable/doc/api.html) and Leaflet.

-When the Leaflet.Editable geometry is resized or dragged, Leaflet Shades updates the shades' dimensions.
-When the Leaflet map is zoomed in/out or panned, Leaflet Shades updates the shades' dimensions as well.
+When the Leaflet.Editable geometry is resized or dragged, firing the events `editable:vertex:dragend` and `editable:dragend`, respectively, Leaflet Shades updates the shades' dimensions.
+When the Leaflet map is zoomed in/out or panned, firing the event `moveend`, Leaflet Shades updates the shades' dimensions as well.

 Leaflet Shades provides the event:
-`'shades:bounds-changed'` which fires whenever shades' dimensions are updated and allow users to access the new values for the bounds of the selected region through `event.bounds`
+`shades:bounds-changed` which fires whenever shades' dimensions are updated and allow users to access the new values for the bounds of the selected region through `event.bounds`

 To use the `shades:bounds-changed` event to access the values of the region's bounds, you can do: